 We expect that full-time students and teaching assistants complete all coursework within four semesters.
 Before enrolling for classes each semester, you must have your program approved by your faculty mentor and the Graduate Advisor.
-At the completion of each semester use the progress form to indicate the grade you received in each class and the instructor of the class.
-This will make filling out the Program of Studies form easier.
+We recommend tat you use the following form to keep track of your progress to make planning your education easier.
 A minimum GPA of 3.0 is required to remain in the M.A. program.
-In the event that the student's GPA should fall below 3.0, the student will be placed on academic probation and s/he will have one semester to bring the GPA back to the minimal level.
-If s/he does not do so, his/her candidacy will be terminated.
+In the event that the student's GPA should fall below 3.0, the student will be placed on academic probation and they will have one semester to bring the GPA back to the minimal level.
+If the student does not do so, their candidacy will be terminated.
 Students on academic probation may not hold teaching assistantships or take comprehensive exams according to university regulations.
 A minimum GPA of 3.5 is required for admission to the doctoral program.